AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/2015-01-01-activities.2.md

-Your answer can help us identify what licences and permits you may need.
+We ask this so we can identify what licences and permits you might need.